Instant Pot Mexican Rice

 Love cooking in your Instant Pot?
 Also try these easy Instant Pot recipes!

-Instant Pot Spanish Rice (Mexican Rice)
+Perfect Instant Pot Mexican Rice

 Ingredients